AlicanGultekin/seaofthieves-keythief/readme.md

 #### Discord

-If you want to post to Discord instead of Slack, just add /slack at the end of your Discord webhook url, you'll still need to use SLACK_URL for this.
+If you want to post to Discord instead of Slack, just add /slack at the end of your Discord webhook url, you'll still need to use SLACK_URL for this
 More information here [Discord Webhook API](https://discordapp.com/developers/docs/resources/webhook#execute-slackcompatible-webhook)

 #### Twitch